jvictorfranca/ML_ModelImplementation/Models/NayveBayes/Theory.md

 <td>

  - Categorical or continuos target variable
- - Interested in significance of predictors
  - Transparency is important
- - Need a quick benchmarck model
+ - Need a quick initial benchmark
- - Very simple problems

 </td>
 <td>

- - Solving a complex problem (bested by ensamble methods of Decion Tree)
+ - Complex problems
+ - Small amount of data
  - Performance is the only thing that matters

 </td>